camaral/find-dups/README.md

 - Add more fields to the customer
 - Test some Solr search features: MoreLikeThis, GeoSearch, Terms frequency, Word processing(Stop words, Stemming etc), Highlights
 - It would be nice to implement a mechanism to prevent eventual inconsistencies between Database and Solr
-- Create a real Database, create all the SQL scripts and improve the model to hold more information about the duplicates (e.g. probalility of been a duplicate)
+- Create a real Database, create all the SQL scripts and improve the model to hold more information about the duplicates (e.g. probalility of being a duplicate)
 - Externalize configurations
 - Create scheduled process to re-index the duplicates